jeremyButtler/alnSeq/usingThisCode.md

   buffer storing the id, sequence, and q-score.

-An seqStruct should be initialized with the initSeqST function (fun-08 in seqStruct.h) only for the first use.
+An seqStruct should be initialized with the initSeqST function (fun-07 in seqStruct.h) only for the first use.
-  After initialization use the blankSeqST() function (fun-10 seqStruct.h) to reset the structure to no sequence.
+  After initialization use the blankSeqST() function (fun-08 seqStruct.h) to reset the structure to no sequence.

-Use the freeSeqST function (fun-07 seqStruct.h) to clean up. freeSeqST takes a pointer to an seqStruct structure and a variable to mark if the structure is on the heap or stack.
-If heapBl is set to 1, then the input structure will be freed, but if not, then only the buffers will be freed. freeSeqST(seqStruct, 1) does not set the pointer to the seqStruct to 0, you must do this.
+Use the freeSeqST function (fun-09 general/seqStruct.h)
+  to clean  up a heap allocated seqStruct. freeSeqST takes a pointer to an seqStruct structure to free.
+Use blankSeqST (fun-08 general/seqStruct.h) to free an seqStruct that is on the stack (the sequence will be on the heap).

-A sequence can be read in from a fastq file using the readFqSeq function (fun-03 in seqStruct.h) or fasta file using the readFaSeq function (fun-04 in seqStruct.h).
+A sequence can be read in from a fastq file using the readFqSeq function (fun-02 in general/seqStruct.h) or fasta file using the readFaSeq function
+  (fun-03 in general/seqStruct.h).
 Both functions take a pointer to the FILE with the sequence and a pointer to an seqStruct structure.
 The FILE pointer will be set to the next entry in the  fasta/fastq file.

 If you compiled alnSetStruct.c without -DNOSEQCNVT, then you will also need to run seqToLookupIndex()
-  (Fun-06 in alnSetStruct.c/h) to convert the sequence to each base to the look up index's for base comparisons.
+  (Fun-09 in general/alnSetStruct.h) to convert each base in a sequence to its index in the look up table.
+You can You can reconvert the sequence back to nucleotides with lookupIndexToSeq() (Fun-10 in general/alnSetStruct/h).
+  Both lookupIndexToSeq and seqToLookUpIndex require a c-string (seqStruct.seqCStr), which is modified.
-  You can reconvert the sequence back to nucleotides with lookupIndexToSeq() (Fun-07 in alnSetStruct.c/h).
-However, all output bases will be in uppercase.
+  Sll output bases will be in uppercase.
 These functions do nothing when -DNOSEQCNVT is used.

-You can reverse complement a sequence using the reverseComplementSeq() function (fun-01 in seqStruct.h).
+You can reverse complement a sequence using the reverseComplementSeq() function
+  (fun-05 in general/seqStruct.h).

 ```
 /*Here is an example.*/

 FILE faFILE = fopen("sequence.fasta", "r");
-struct seqStruct *sequence = 0;
+struct seqStruct sequence;

 if(faFILE == 0) return 0;

-sequence=malloc(sizeof(struct seqStruct));

 if(sequence == 0)
 {